 Overarching goals will help shape the exact metrics used to measure success.
 A client pursuing bottom-line business results will want to work with the coach to identify key performance indicators to measure both at the beginning and at the end of the coaching term.
 In some cases, such as when the client goal is cultural or behavioral change, techniques such as one-to-one interviews with relevant colleagues or distribution of questionnaires about the extent and nature of changes can be used to measure success.

 The Classic Survey Technique

 It’s simple but effective: survey those affected by the business coaching relationship.
 This is what T-Mobile did in 2001, after implementing a “Coach to Inspire” program that was implemented for improving line manager skills.
 When the program ended, the customer service reps who worked for the line managers answered surveys stating how strongly the agreed or disagreed with statements about changes.
 These same reps were also given the opportunity to answer open-ended questions about how they imagine improved line manager performance manifesting itself.

 What About Peripheral Issues?

 Business coaching that improves corporate culture and lays a foundation for further great accomplishments is preferable to business coaching that merely achieves objectives.
-If you would like to learn more about coaching and its powerful influence on not only the client but the entire corporate culture, I invite you to check out my books, one of which is Powerful Executive Coaching, and which expounds upon what makes for the most effective business coaching scenario.
+If you would like to learn more about coaching and its powerful influence on not only the client but the entire corporate culture, I invite you to check out my blog, which talks about Powerful Executive Coaching and many other topics such as the most effective business coaching scenario.